Uniformizing complex ODEs and applications: Structure of near singular points of

-Recall that $\dl_1 > 0$ (resp. $\dl_2 < 0$).
-Consider now the restriction of $\omega_1$ to the $x$-axis (resp. $y$-axis).
-The residue of $\omega_1$ at $0 \simeq p_0$ with respect to the mentioned axis is equal to $-H(0,0)/\dl_1$ (resp. $-H(0,0)/\dl_2$).
-Then it follows that the restriction of $\calh$ to the $x$-axis (resp. $y$-axis) possesses a sink singularity (resp. source singularity) at $p_0 \simeq 0$.
-Hence the real trajectories contained in the $x$-axis approaches $p_0$.
-Similarly, those trajectories contained in the $y$-axis move away from $p_0$.
-It is easy to describe the behaviour of $\calh$ on the regular leaves of $U$ not accumulating at $p_0$: over a real trajectory of $\calh|_U$ the absolute value of $x$ decreases while the absolute value of $y$ increases.
-In other words, a real trajectory moves away from the invariant plane $\{y=0\}$ while approaches the plane $\{x=0\}$.
+Assume, without loss of generality that $\dl_1 \in \R_+$ (resp. $\dl_2 \in \R_-$) and consider the restriction of $\omega_1$ to the $u$-axis (resp. $v$-axis).
+The residue of $\omega_1$ at $0 \simeq p$ with respect to the mentioned axis is equal to $-\overline{H}(0,0)/\dl_1$ (resp. $-\overline{H}(0,0)/\dl_2$).
+Therefore the restriction of $\calh$ to the $u$-axis (resp. $v$-axis) possesses a sink singularity (resp. source singularity) at $p \simeq 0$.
+Hence, the real trajectories contained in the $u$-axis approaches $p$.
+Similarly, those trajectories contained in the $v$-axis move away from $p$.
+It is easy to describe the behavior of $\calh$ on the regular leaves of $U$ not accumulating at $p$: over a real trajectory of $\calh|_U$ the absolute value of $u$ decreases while the absolute value of $v$ increases.
+In other words, a real trajectory moves away from the invariant plane $\{v=0\}$ while approaches the plane $\{u=0\}$.
 In particular, whenever a (global) real trajectory $l$ enters the open set $U_{\de}$ it necessarily leaves $U_{\de}$ as well.

-In this way the only possibility for a real trajectory (not contained in the global leaves containing the axes $\{ y=z=0\}$ and $\{x=z=0\}$) to accumulate on the singular point $p_0$ happens when this trajectory enters infinitely many times the open set $U_{\de}$.
-The sequence of points defined by the moment in which the mentioned trajectory enters $U_{\de}$ must also contain a subsequence that converges for a point in the $x$-axis.
+The preceding discussion shows that the only possibility for a $\calh$-trajectory (not contained in the global leaves arising from the axes $\{ v=w=0\}$ and $\{u=w=0\}$) to accumulate on the singular point $p$ happens when this trajectory enters infinitely many times the open set $U_{\de}$.
+The sequence of points defined by the moment in which the mentioned trajectory enters $U_{\de}$ must also contain a subsequence that converges for a point in the $u$-axis.
 Also, in this case, it is immediate to check that the {\it length of each connected component of $l \cap U_{\de}$}\, is bounded above by some uniform constant.

-For each leaf of $\tilf \cap U$ not contained in the invariant plane $\{x=0\}$ the time-form is given by
+For each leaf of $\tilf \cap U_{\de}$ not contained in the invariant plane $\{u=0\}$, the time-form is given by